alvinyliang/76737e50aa28999b91dbeb275f01c6e0/README.md

  - Implemented PerformanceLogger to log the execution time and other informations include:
  	- type: 'TS' (execution time of search servlet) or 'TJ' (execution time of JDBC)
  	- config: test plan id
  	- auto_cmp, title: parameters required for search servlet
+ 	- Fabflix/reports/log to access the log
+ - Fabflix/jmeter_report.html to access the jmeter report